 Participate in the beautiful Stations of the Cross on Good Friday

-On Good Friday the Passion of Christ is celebrated, so that no masses are celebrated in Catholic temples, but on Friday afternoon (the moment in which the death of Christ on the cross is placed) the liturgy of the Passion of the Lord takes place and at nightfall the most moving religious act of Holy Week in Rome takes place: the Via Crucis that goes from inside the Colosseum to the temple of Venus, on the hills of the Palatine Hill.
+On Good Friday the Passion of Christ is celebrated, so no masses are celebrated in Catholic temples, but on Friday afternoon (the moment in which the death of Christ on the cross is placed) the liturgy of the Passion of the Lord takes place and at nightfall the most moving religious act of Holy Week in Rome takes place: the Via Crucis that goes from inside the Colosseum to the temple of Venus, on the hills of the Palatine Hill.

 The Pope leads this solemn procession accompanied by other priests and hundreds of faithful who walk the streets of Rome in memory of the Lord's Calvary to Mount Golgotha where he was crucified.
 At each of the stations that make up the Stations of the Cross, different passages of the Gospel are read, inviting reflection and recollection.